desihub/desitemplate/README.rst

 to the name of the product plus ``.module``.
 It should be customized for the needs of the product.
 In particular, any packages that your product depends on should be added to the module file.

+Module files are intended for use at NERSC_.
+They are not processed automatically by pip.

 Version File
 ~~~~~~~~~~~~